Wingers play a special role in many positions in football. Players who play in this position typically have great pace and superb dribbling ability.

 4. Rafael Leão

-It’s hard not to see why Rafael Leão was heavily linked with a move away from the San Siro during the summer, not after scoring 15 goals and making eight assists in 35 Serie A games last season for the Italians.
+It’s hard not to see why Rafael Leão was heavily linked with a move away from the San Siro during the summer, not after scoring 15 goals and making eight assists in 35 Serie A games in the 2022/23 season for the Italians.

-Not just last season, he has been a menace and a thorn in the skin of every Serie A defender’s last two seasons.
+He managed 9 goals and 9 assists in 34 gams last season, but apart from last season, he has been a menace and a thorn in the skin of every Serie A defender.

 He’s already started the season in like manner, and injury permitting, we might be having his best season yet in terms of productivity.